UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

 # tidy-model
-Template file for homework assignment to learn to use R syntax for creating models in tidyverse.

 For this assignment we will learn how to represent data with a statistical model and take advantage of some of the tools in the tidyverse and base R that will make working with data easier.